How to Start a Freelance Copy Editing Business

 There are many different types of freelance copy editing you can do.
 Here’s a look at the main types of copy editing services I’ve encountered as a freelancer over the years:

-5. Developmental Editing — Developmental editing is the most in-depth type of editing out there.
+Developmental editing is the most in-depth type of editing out there.
 It involves “significant structuring or restructuring of a manuscript’s discourse.”
 This usually happens with early stages of a manuscript.
-Developmental editors are free to make criticisms of the story line and suggest changes to improve it.
+Developmental editors are free to make criticisms of the storyline and suggest changes to improve it.
 Developmental editors should have significant knowledge and experience with the specific genres they’re editing.

-6. ESL Editing — There are lots of freelance gigs out there for English as a Second Language (ESL) editors.
+There are lots of freelance gigs out there for English as a Second Language (ESL) editors.
 ESL editing involves eliminating spelling, grammar and syntax errors in non-native English writing.
-ESL editing is quite different than regular copy editing because it can take much more time to rework writing and fix errors.
+ESL editing is quite different from regular copy editing because it can take much more time to rework writing, fix spelling errors and improve accuracy in grammar.
 ESL editors are in high demand among university students and in business.

 It’s important to know what kind of editing job you’re getting into before you agree to work on a client project.
 Some types of copy editing require more skills and time to complete.
 You can and should charge more for these services.